ethereumjs/ethereumjs-lib/docs/networking.md

     - `peerDiscovery`
     - `transactionRelaying`
 - `port` -  specifies the port that the client is listening on
+- `ip` - the ip of the connecting peer
-- `nodeId` - a 512-bit hash that identifies this node
+- `id` - a 512-bit hash that identifies this node

 ### `peers`
 The peers message is an array of object with the following fields